This is not a course. It is a portal. Walk through it once, and the version of you that opened it will not be the version that closes it.

 Every mechanism follows the same shape, so once you've worked through one, you know the rhythm:

 Core insights the principles to hold in your head.
 The Cost what it's silently taking from you right now.
 The Science evidence-based research that backs the work.
-From the Trenches a personal note from me.
 Self-Assessment a quick honest score so you know where to focus.
 Daily Checklist small wins that compound.
 Exercises deep journaling work where the real shift happens.

 4